-If the bid is not accepted in the Day-ahead Market the participant may choose to either modify an already existing tag to zero (0) MW, or take no action.
+If the bid is not accepted in the Day-ahead Market the External Market Seller may choose to either modify an already existing tag to zero (0) MW, or take no action.

-If the participant wishes to schedule the resource as a self-scheduled/must run unit they may choose to do so and must submit an eTag.
-The participant must also notify the PJM Generation Dispatcher that the unit is being self-scheduled into PJM as a contract.
+If the External Market Seller wishes to schedule the resource as a self-scheduled/must run resource they may choose to do so and must submit an eTag.
+The External Market Seller must also notify the PJM Generation Dispatcher that the resource is being self-scheduled into PJM as a contract.